How We Conduct the Discovery Phase in Website Development

 💡 Aim: to define a clear set of 3-6 key user personas.

-If you’re interested in learning more about Crucible and how we work, get in touch for a chat with someone on our team.
+If you’re interested in learning more about Crucible, get in touch for a chat with someone on our team.

 Brand, Character & UI